WbTstr/wbtstr.github.io/README.md

 ## API

 ### Instructions
-The WbTstr API provides X different instructions to issue to WebDrivers and control browser instances.
-This section will give an overview of all of these instructions.
+The WbTstr API provides X distinct types of instructions.
+Selectors, if required, must be specified as [CSS selectors](https://www.w3.org/TR/css3-selectors/).

 #### I.Append
 Append text in an input or textarea.